English

 - learn 44 sounds and the corresponding letters/letter groups using simple picture prompts – see below

-- learn to read words using Fred talk and sound blending
+- learn to read words using sound talk and blending

 - read from a range of storybooks and non-fictions books matched to their phonic knowledge